Step 0: Build environment

 By the way, “ex” stands for “exact” - because any appended arguments

-without any mediation by the aliases
+are passed through to gengen without any mediation by the aliases

-will just open the backing image
+layer.
+Without arguments, gengen will just open the backing image

 and ensure that some subset of the source archives are present

-(specifically, those hardcoded into gengen
+(specifically, those hardcoded into gengen and those required for

-target does that because emerge
+only the world_dryrun target does that because emerge is so slow).

 Upgrading the portage snapshot

 Gentoo releases a new portage snapshot daily.
-DeityGuard
+DeityGuard never

 upgrades the portage snapshot of its own volition.
 Thus you must take